 CAA National PhD Scholarships

-Applications for PhD scholarships open 1 June 2017.
+Applications for PhD scholarships extended until 1 September 2017.

 The CAA is seeking applications for PhD research scholarship funding from students currently enrolled (or are in the process of enrolling) in a PhD program at an Australian University.

 A review of the CAA PhD scholarship application process has occurred since the previous round.
 This review has been informed by the CAA Research Summary and Strategic Research Opportunities 2016 (RSSRO).

 For this funding cycle, the CAA welcomes submissions within research domains encompassing:

 - Diagnosis (including reduction in unnecessary, ineffective or harmful diagnostic procedures);